This question is becoming increasingly common these days. People are wondering if they should stop their SIPs in small-cap funds.

 In order to objectively analyze the scenario, investors must remain invested in small-cap stocks, because it is important to analyze the market downturn as a whole.

 With respect to the domestic and global market scenario, the commodity prices in general and crude oil prices, in particular, are volatile and rising.
 Political uncertainty is prevalent in both domestic and global markets

 There is a lot of hue and cry regarding the general elections in 2019, which are less than a year away.
-The uncertainty over who will form the government is giving rise to investor skepticism.
-Similarly, uncertainty also prevails the international economy.
+The uncertainty over who will form the government is giving rise to investor scepticism.
+Similarly, uncertainty also prevails in the international economy.

-It is expected that the present state of affairs are not likely to change drastically over the next couple of quarters.
-Therefore, the performance of small-cap mutual funds in general and small-cap index, in particular, is expected to follow the above suit.
+It is expected that the present state of affairs is not likely to change drastically over the next couple of quarters.
+Therefore, the performance of small-cap mutual funds in the general and small-cap index, in particular, is expected to follow the above suit.

-Investors who are not comfortable with the volatility would be better placed investing their money in large-cap and/ or mid-cap funds in the wake of lower volatility and greater stability.
+Investors who are not comfortable with the volatility would be better placed to invest their money in large-cap and/ or mid-cap funds in the wake of lower volatility and greater stability.
 Investors may also consider reducing their risk significantly, by opting for multi-cap funds.